Julia-Wagner/PyChef/README.md

 ![View Recipe](docs/screenshots/view_recipe.gif)

 ### **Delete Recipe**
 A recipe can also be deleted by the user who created it.
+If this option is chosen, all ingredients and the recipe itself are deleted.

 ![Delete Recipe](docs/screenshots/delete_recipe.gif)